SilasHofer/Ticketing-System/README.md

     1. Create an gmail account for the system

-    2. when logged in to the gmail account go to settings in the top right corner and then See all settings
+    2. When logged in to the gmail account go to settings in the top right corner and then See all settings

-    3. go to Forwarding and POP/IMAP and the enable IMAP
+    3. go to Forwarding and POP/IMAP and the enable IMAP.
+Hit Save Changes

     4. Klick on the user icon in the top left and then on Manage your Google Account